 Success and failure go hand in hand.
 It’s unlikely for someone to succeed at something before miserably failing at a bunch of other things.
 It takes effort, stamina, and persistence to “make it.”
 The main things Scott Adams talks about in the book are maintaining high energy and having a positive attitude.
 These two mental tools, although simple, are often enough to help you keep on trying till your face is finally printed on a cover of a magazine.

-You need to be selfish, but not too selfish, to get what you want from life.
+- You need to be selfish, but not too selfish, to get what you want out of life.

-An odd way to start but in the preface of the book – if you decide to read it – you’ll find six tips that aim to help you filter the useful information from the rubbish in relation to starting a business, making decisions, or making conclusions based on what others are sharing.
+An odd way to start a book, but in the preface of the title – if you decide to read it – you’ll find six tips that aim to help you filter the useful information from the rubbish in relation to starting a business, making decisions, or making conclusions based on what others are sharing.

-Scott Adams shares this not only to help readers decide what part of the book is useful for them, but also because he thinks that the ability to quickly spot absurdity when you see it (hear it) is a worthy instrument – regardless of the discussed topic.
+Scott Adams shares six bullshit filters to help readers decide what part of the book is useful for them.
+But not only.
+He thinks that the ability to quickly spot absurdity when you see it (hear it) is a worthy instrument – regardless of the discussed topic.
 And I tend to agree with him.

 If you’re naive by nature and if you can’t quickly spot the important things in a situation or in a text.
 Or you simply blindly obey what self-proclaimed gurus say, you’ll struggle to find the correct approach.
 Thus, your chances of failure will increase.